Generalized Species Sampling Priors with Latent Beta reinforcements: Introduction

-Finally, we analyze a published data set of genomic and transcriptional aberrations in a sample of 145 primary breast tumors \citep{chin:2006}.
-Bayesian models for Array CGH data have been recently investigated by \cite{Guha08}, \cite{DeSantis09}, \cite{Du10} and \cite{Yau11}, among others.
-Guha et al. propose a four state homogenous bayesian HMM to detect copy number amplifications and deletions and partition tumor DNA into regions of relatively stable copy number.
+In Section \ref{sec:app-aberrations}, we analyze two published data sets of genomic and transcriptional aberrations \citep{chin:2006, Curtis12}.
+Bayesian models for Array CGH data have been recently investigated by \cite{Guha08}, \cite{DeSantis09}, \cite{Baladandayuthapani10}, \cite{Du10}, \cite{Cardin11}, and \cite{Yau11}, among others.
+Guha et al. propose a four state homogenous Bayesian HMM to detect copy number amplifications and deletions and partition tumor DNA into regions (clones) of relatively stable copy number.
 DeSantis et al. extend this approach and develop a supervised Bayesian latent class approach for classification of the clones that relies on a heterogenous hidden Markov model to account for local dependence in the intensity ratios.
 In a heterogeneous hidden Markov model, the transition probabilities between states depend on each single clone or the the distance between adjacent clones \citep{Marioni06}.
-Du et al. propose a sticky Hierarchical DP-HMM \citep{Fox11, Teh06a} to infer the number of states in an HMM, while also imposing state persistence. \cite{Yau11} also propose a Nonparametric Bayesian HMM, but use instead a DP mixture model to model the likelihood in each state.
-With respect to those proposals, we also assume that the number of states is unknown, as it is typical in a bayesian nonparametric setting, but we don't need a parameter to explicitly account for state persistance.
-Indeed, the Beta-GOS model is ``nonhomogenous'' in nature, as the weights in the species sampling mechanisms adapt to take into account the local dependence in the clones' intensities.
-The MCMC algorithm is quite straightforward, and scales well to the large datasets typical of array CGH data.
+Du et al. propose a sticky Hierarchical DP-HMM \citep{Fox11, Teh06a} to infer the number of states in an HMM, while also imposing state persistence. \cite{Yau11} also propose a nonparametric Bayesian HMM, but use instead a DP mixture to model the likelihood in each state.
+With respect to those proposals, we also assume that the number of states is unknown, as it is typical in a Bayesian nonparametric setting, but we don't need a parameter to explicitly account for state persistence.
+This is because the Beta-GOS model is ``non-homogenous'' by design, as the weights in the species sampling mechanisms adapt to take into account the local dependence in the clones' intensities.
 We show that the Beta-GOS is able to identify clones that have been linked to breast cancer pathophysiologies in the medical literature.

-The outline of this paper is as follows.
-In Section \ref{sec:gos-prior}, we introduce the Beta-GOS prior.
-In Section \ref{s:priorproperties} we discuss the general clustering properties of the Beta-GOS processes, and compare their behavior to the one parameter and two parameter Dirichlet processes.
-In Section \ref{sec:gos-model}, we present a hierarchical model where a Beta-GOS process prior is assumed for the parameters of the sampling distribution and discuss the MCMC sampling algorithm for posterior inference.
-In Section \ref{sec:sim}, we illustrate the simulation studies and in section \ref{sec:app-aberrations} the application to chromosomal aberrations in breast cancer.
 We conclude with some final remarks in Section \ref{sec:last}.
-More technical details and proofs are contained in the Appendix.
+Technical details and proofs of theorems and lemmas are provided in the Appendix.